-The Atlantic Hotel was built in 1895 in Berlin, Maryland.
-In its 120 year history it has had countless guess.
-Some of those guess remain at the hotel from the other side.
+The Atlantic Hotel was built in 1895 in Berlin.
+In its 120 year history, it has had countless guests.
+Some of whom remain at the hotel, even after their deaths.

 Guests and staff members of the Atlantic Hotel have experienced a variety of hauntings.
-Common activity includes lights switching on and off without the assistance of a living person or modern technology.
+Common paranormal occurrences include lights switching on and off without the assistance of a living person or modern technology.
 Seeing things move around unassisted is also a common occurrence around the hotel.

 One of the most famous ghosts haunting the hotel is that of a little girl on her tricycle.
-She is frequently seen or heard around the hotel’s hallways playing.
+She’s frequently seen or heard around the hotel’s hallways playing.
 The general manager of the hotel once encountered the ghost of a woman claiming she had no towels in her room.

-The Lord Baltimore Hotel dates back to 1928.
-Situated in Baltimore it is one of the most haunted hotels in Maryland.
-There are countless stories of different types of paranormal activity in the hotel.
+The Lord Baltimore Hotel in downtown Baltimore dates back to 1928.
+Considered one of the most haunted places in Baltimore, there are countless stories of varying types of paranormal activity in the hotel.

 The most famous ghost seen and experienced in the hotel is that of a little girl.
 People have seen her playing around the 19th floor.
 People have heard what sounded like marbles on hardwood floors on the 19th floor when they were guests on the 18th floor.